Benedwe/QuoteCrafter/Aptoide_Deployment_Guide.md

    - Version: 1.0.0
    - Package Name: com.quotecrafter.app
    - Icon: assets/icon.png
-   - Description: A minimal React Native app that displays random motivational quotes with favorites functionality and theme toggle.
+   - Description: A minimal React Native app that displays random motivational quotes.
+Users can create their own quotes which are shared with other users on the same device, and save favorite quotes.

 6. Submit to Aptoide Connect:
    - Visit connect.aptoide.com